the-luisgaq/EPAMKodeKloud/README.md

 - Added a new simplified React frontend under `frontend` that uses the `uui-theme-eduverse_dark` styles and shows report data in a table.
 - Added a Dockerfile and `nginx.conf` so the frontend can run via Docker Compose.
+- Imported global styles from the UUI Next.js template to enhance fonts and link appearance.

 ## 👤 Maintainer